First-Order Rewritability of Ontology-Mediated Queries in Linear Temporal Logic: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the EPSRC U.K.\ grants EP/M012646 and EP/M012670 for the joint project `\textsl{quant$^\textsl{MD}$}: Ontology-Based Management for Many-Dimensional Quantitative Data'\!.
-The authors are grateful to the anonymous referees for their careful reading, valuable comments and constructive suggestions. \nz{added}
+This research was supported by the EPSRC U.K.\ grants EP/S032207 and EP/S032282 for the joint project `\textsl{quant$^\textsl{MD}$}: Ontology-Based Management for Many-Dimensional Quantitative Data'\!.
+The authors are grateful to the anonymous referees for their careful reading, valuable comments and constructive suggestions.